equinix-labs/terraform-equinix-metal-vrf/README.md

 Setp 4 - Setup the appropriate variable values in your terraform.tfvars file based on Step 1 <br />

-Please note, DO NOT manually setup virtual connections (VC) using your Metal's dedicated fabric port via Metal's portal.
+Please note, DO NOT manually setup virtual connections (VC) using your Metal's dedicated fabric port in Metal's portal.
 This script will setup the VCs and BGP sessions etc. on Metal side. <br />

 The following is the Terraform flow of this script: